 Check our FAQ to know what date day 0 corresponds to.

-Once we have signed up, we drive north to Kluane Lake, Yukon’s largest Lake, and set up camp for the night on shore.
+Once we have signed up, we drive north to Kluane Lake, Yukon’s largest Lake, and set up camp for the night.
 We enjoy a hearty meal together and discuss the last details of our adventure to come.

 Up there, we set up camp for 2 two nights, so we have time which allow us to explore the surroundings with light packs.
 From the ridges, we discover the views on the hanging glaciers, the high peaks, on the wide valleys and the colourful mountains of Kluane.
 With a bit of luck, we are able to see Canada’s highest peak, Mount Logan, at 5959m.